A Trust Built on Pressure Is No Trust at All

 A trust is void, in whole or in part, to the extent its creation was induced by fraud, duress or undue influence.

 A.R.S. § 14-10406The statute covers three distinct situations.
-Fraud means the settlor was deceived about what they were signing or about the circumstances surrounding the trust.
+Fraud means the settlor was deceived about what they were signing or about the circumstances.
 Duress means the settlor was coerced through threats or force.
 Undue influence is more subtle.
-It involves someone in a position of trust or authority using that relationship to override the settlor's free will.
+It involves someone in a position of trust using that relationship to override the settlor's free will.
+In estate planning, these issues can arise when a caretaker or family member pressures a vulnerable person.

 Partial and Complete Invalidity

-One important detail in this statute is that a trust can be voided "in whole or in part."
+One important detail is that a trust can be voided "in whole or in part."
 A court does not have to throw out the entire trust if only certain provisions were the product of improper conduct.
-For example, if a settlor freely chose most of the trust terms but was pressured into adding a specific beneficiary, the court can strike that provision while leaving the rest of the trust intact.
+If a settlor freely chose most of the trust terms but was pressured into adding a specific beneficiary, the court can strike that provision while leaving the rest intact.